Binary Tree Recursive/Level Traversal

 function to recursively traverse root.right

-, what will be the effect?
+, what will happen?

 // modify the standard binary tree traversal framework